Vegetarian Thanksgiving Feast and Raffle

 Is it okay to come alone?

 Absolutely!
-As in the past, we'll have folks with TVS making sure that you're comfortable and can help to seat you and introduce you to others.
+We'll have folks with TVS making sure that you're comfortable and can help to seat you and introduce you to others.

-In addition, at Café Parizäde, we will have a designated Community Table for guests who are coming to the event alone.
-The Community Table will be available for those arriving at 12:00 or 12:30.
-If you would like to be seated there, choose the 12:00 or 12:30 arrival time and answer "yes" to the question on the reservation form, "Would you like to be seated at a Community Table?".
-If the 12:00 and 12:30 arrival times are full, or you are unable to arrive at those times, we can try to seat you at this table, but cannot guarantee you a seat there.
-If no seats are available at the Community Table when you arrive, we will be happy to seat you elsewhere in the restaurant.
+In addition, at Parizade we will have a designated Community Table for guests who are coming to the event alone.
+If you would like to be seated there, answer "yes" to the question on the reservation form, "Would you like to be seated at a Community Table?".

-For the Sunday seating at Washington Duke Inn, we don't yet know if there is sufficient interest in a Community Table.
-If you are coming alone to this seating, please answer "yes" to the question on the reservation form, "Would you like to be seated at a Community Table?".
+For the seating at Coco, we don't yet know if there is sufficient interest in a Community Table.
+If you are coming alone to this seating and would be interested in sitting at a Community Table, please answer "yes" to the question on the reservation form, "Would you like to be seated at a Community Table?".
 If there is enough demand, we will have such a table and you will be seated there when you arrive.
-Otherwise, we will be happy to seat you elsewhere in the restaurant.
+Otherwise, we will be happy to seat you elsewhere.

 My reservation is for a large group.
 Can I reserve a table for our group?